douglascraigschmidt/LiveLessons/Java8/README.md

          in a stream.
 It also demonstrates performance differences between forEach() and forEachOrdered() terminal operations
          when applied to accumulate results in a stream.

+. ex44 - This example demonstrates benefits of combining
+         object-oriented and functional programming in modern Java.
+         It uses the Java parallel streams and completable futures frameworks to compose a pipeline of functions (i.e., aggregate operations) that check sMAX_COUNT positive odd random numbers in parallel to determine which are prime and which aren't.